sourcegraph/sourcegraph-public-snapshot/doc/admin/management_console.md

 This means you can simply place them in `~/.sourcegraph/config/management/`  on the host.

 Restart the container once you have copied the files there for the changes to take effect.
+This section coming soon.
+Please contact support@sourcegraph.com for further information.

+### Can I disable HTTPS on the management console?

+It is **unsafe** to do so as anyone who can MITM your traffic to the management console can steal the admin password and act on your behalf.

+If you understand the risks and still wish to, you can set the environment variable `UNSAFE_NO_HTTPS` to `true` on the Docker container.
+This will entirely disable HTTPS (the port will remain the same).